cidetec-energy-storage/cideMOD/README.rst

 cideMOD
 =======
-**cideMOD** refers to the Doyle-Fuller-Newman model in which the physicochemical equations are solved by Finite Element methods using `FEniCS <https://fenicsproject.org/>`_ library.
-It enables doing physics-based battery simulations with a wide variety of use cases, from different drive cycles to studies of the SEI growth under storage conditions.
+CIDETEC's open-source tool **cideMOD** is based on the Doyle--Fuller--Newman model :cite:p:`Doyle1993` in which the physicochemical equations are solved by Finite Element methods using the `FEniCS`_ :cite:p:`fenics` library.
+It enables doing physics-based battery cell (herein after cell) simulations with a wide variety of use cases, from different drive cycles to studies of the SEI growth under storage conditions.

-cideMOD is a pXD (pseudo X-dimensional) model that extends the original P2D (pseudo 2-dimensional) model, proposed by John Newman and co-workers, from 1D to 2D and 3D battery geometry.
-Therefore, charge balance, mass balance and reaction kinetics, as well as energy balance, are spatially resolved for the entire battery geometry, considering the inhomogeneity of battery state properties. cideMOD has some additional models for solving the cell thermal behaviour, including mayor heat sources, and studying the battery degradation with the SEI growth.
+**cideMOD** is a pseudo X-dimensional (pXD) model that extends the original pseudo 2-dimensional (P2D) model, proposed by Newman and co-workers, from 1D to 2D and 3D cell geometries.
+Therefore, charge balance, mass balance and reaction kinetics, as well as energy balance, are spatially resolved for the entire cell geometry, considering the inhomogeneity of cell state properties.
+**cideMOD** has some additional models for solving the cell thermal behaviour, including mayor heat sources, and studying battery degradation mechanisms (e.g., SEI growth and loss of active material).
 It also supports several active materials in the electrodes, and, nonlinear and temperature dependent electrode and electrolyte transport properties.

 It allows complete customization of the cell geometry including the tab position for optimal configuration, as well as highly customizable